iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 #### How will the client know that the server wants to send a message?
 Consider this example:-
-*Client is really hungry and has ordered some food online.
+*Client is starving and has ordered some food online.
 He is making one request per second to check if the order is ready.*
 > 0 sec: Is the food ready?
 (Client)
 0 sec: No, wait.
 (Server)
 1 sec: Is the food ready?
 (Client)